braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/contentful.md

 {% endraw %}

 {: start="3" }
-3. Preview and test your campaign to confirm that the Connected Content data correctly displays.
+3. Preview and test your campaign to confirm that the Connected Content data displays correctly.
 4. After you're satisfied with the setup, launch your campaign.

 ## Troubleshooting

-### API response issues
+### API response

 Make sure that your Contentful API credentials and endpoint URL are correct.
 Check for any error messages in Braze that might indicate issues with the API call.

-### Data mapping problems
+### Data mapping

 Verify that the response path mappings are correctly configured and that the API response structure matches your expectations.